-Route Planning should be flexible and adaptive to allow dynamic route choice during the walk, with plenty of options and escape routes.
-Route Planning should be seen as an 'overview of possibilities' for your day outdoors, rather than a rigid route that must be stuck too.
+Route Planning should be seen as an 'overview of possibilities' for a day outdoors, rather than a rigid route that must be stuck to.
+The 'commitment trap' is a key heuristic decision making trap that is frequently involved with incidents outdoors.